Updated: 18 April 2014

 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.

-Open, bookings required - fully booked until 1 April but check for cancellations on our website
+Open, bookings required - fully booked until end of this season but check for cancellations on our website

 - Percy Viaduct closed please use newly built track